tejaswasnik/PixelFeed/README.md

 A modern, production-grade, full-stack social media platform inspired by Instagram.
 PixelFeed enables users to seamlessly register accounts, manage profiles, upload images to a cloud CDN, interact with posts via likes, and follow or unfollow other users to customize their social experience.

-## Why This Project Matters

-PixelFeed is not just a CRUD application; it represents a production-quality full-stack engineering effort designed with scalability, security, and clean separation of concerns in mind.
-Key highlights of the software engineering expertise demonstrated in this codebase:

-*   **Secure Authentication Architecture**: Replaces vulnerable `localStorage` authentication patterns with secure, HTTP-only cookie-based JWT transmission.
-This mitigates Cross-Site Scripting (XSS) risks and keeps user credentials private.
-*   **Stateless Image Upload Pipeline**: Integrates `Multer` memory storage with the `ImageKit` Node.js SDK to pipe raw file buffers directly to a global CDN.
-This keeps the backend server stateless and prevents server disk bloat.
-*   **Optimized Aggregation & Feed Generation**: Leverages Mongoose populate queries and batch processing to build a personalized global feed, resolving user details and like states dynamically on the fly.
-*   **Database Constraints & Integrity**: Enforces compound database indices with strict unique constraints on Follows and Likes to prevent duplicate data insertion, ensuring integrity even in high-concurrency environments.

----

 ## Tech Stack

 PixelFeed is engineered using a robust modern stack split across a decoupled client-server architecture: